gSchool/ada-1-intro-to-ruby/06-apis/intro-to-apis.md

 ## Comprehension Questions

 <details>
-  <summary>If we write a Ruby program that makes a request to an API, which is the client and which is the server?<summary>
+  <summary>If we write a Ruby program that makes a request to an API, which is the client and which is the server?</summary>

   The Ruby program is the client, and the API is the server
 </details>